+The hugely revived popularity of bespoke tailoring as a fashionable look has led fashion designers at the cutting edge of the industry to explore the craft traditions of bespoke, both in the UK and globally.
+This has influenced a resurgence of interest in craft and traditional technology as being at the forefront of directional fashion.
+This was supported by Vivienne Westwood when she devalued the obsession of the fashion industry with progress and the search for the new (Holgate,1998).
 The future of bespoke could be contemporary fashion's emphasis on the idiom as a look or the vast advances in technological development that could enhance it, to make bespoke far more accessible.
 There have also been recent attempts to glamorise bespoke tailoring through the publication of luscious visual volumes such as: Savile Row: The Master Tailors of Savile Row (2010).
 They celebrate it with specially commissioned photographs and fashion shoots that entice the consumer with the burnished opulence of bespoke as an irreplaceable fashion staple.

 Conflict is inherent in the tensions between traditional, developing and new skills within the bespoke industry.
-The fashion business has to evolve alongside technology, yet often has to struggle with the difficulties in amalgamating minds that focus upon established processes and in training and developing staff in new technologies.
-The bespoke industry focuses upon the manual, technical tricks used to conceal the human form.
-Through the padding, canvassing, steaming, seaming, and darting of a piece of fabric it may be manipulated into structural shapes that can alter and enhance human proportions.
+Slide 18 The fashion business has to evolve alongside technology, yet often has to struggle with the difficulties in amalgamating minds that focus upon established processes and in training and developing staff in new technologies.
+The bespoke industry focuses upon manual, technical tricks used to conceal the human form.
 The technological advances in virtual measuring and scanning will undoubtedly enhance the development of mass manufacture tailoring and production but they cannot sew all the luxury, heritage and mystique into their garments in the way a bespoke tailor does.
 This conflict ultimately makes a case for the promotion of traditional technique as a cool, emotive and edgy, craft based product.

-The lack of 'New Blood' within the UK industry, described by Grieves & Hawkes and the lack of staff with manual skills described by Berwin and Berwin could be recognised as an area that needs enriching.
+The lack of 'New Blood' within the UK industry and the lack of staff with manual skills could be recognised as an area that needs enriching.
 It is also an area the fashion education system both in the UK and globally, should recognise in greater depth and emphasise in their programmes of study.
 This is one of the reasons the tailoring module at University of Huddersfield is considered to be an essential component within the fashion curriculum.
 The industry should always benefit from students who are instilled with in-depth traditional skills in order to produce the luxury and heritage in tailored garments we can all afford, understand and enjoy wearing.